 There are different claim forms for different benefit programs so it may be a challenge for a veteran to determine which claim form to use.
 The claim forms themselves can be several pages long with many questions that may require the attachment of additional information such as medical records, court records, separation papers, marriage certificates and divorce decrees, military records and birth certificates.
-Due to the complexity of the claims process most veterans file claims with the assistance of an accredited representative such as a County Veterans Service Officer.
+Due to the complexity of the claims process most veterans file claims with the assistance of an accredited representative such as a county veterans service officer (CVSO).

-In Tennessee, a County Veterans Service Officer, a Veterans Benefit Representative or a Post Service Officer can assist veterans in filing for veterans benefits.
-A Veteran's Service Officer is a local government employee who can assist veterans in applying for benefits.
-A Veterans Benefits Representative is an employee of the state Department of Veteran Affairs who can also assist veterans in filing for benefits.
-Post Service Officers are members of local Veterans Service Organizations such as the American Legion who are appointed by the veterans organizations to counsel veterans and their families and assist them in filing claims.
-They serve on a volunteer basis.
+In Tennessee, a CVSO, a veterans benefit representative or a post service officer can assist veterans in filing for veterans benefits.
+A veteran's service officer is a local government employee who can assist veterans in applying for benefits.
+A veterans benefits representative is an employee of the state Department of Veteran Affairs who can also assist veterans in filing for benefits.
+Post service officers are members of local Veterans Service Organizations such as the American Legion who are appointed by the veterans organizations to counsel veterans and their families and assist them in filing claims.8 They serve on a volunteer basis.

-The claims process usually begins when the veteran contacts a County Veterans Service Officer, Post Service Officer or a Veterans Benefit Representative and inquires about benefits.
+The claims process usually begins when the veteran contacts a CVSO, post service officer or a veterans benefit representative and inquires about benefits.
 This person will interview the veteran and then identify and explain benefits which the veteran may be eligible for.
-The County Veterans Service Officer Post Service Officer or Veterans Benefit Representative will also help the veteran complete an application for benefits including helping the veteran to compile any supporting documentation which may be necessary.
-Claims processed by the Tennessee Department of Veteran Affairs Claims Division are assigned to a Veterans Claims Specialist.
-The Veterans Claims Specialist reviews a claim to make certain that it is completed properly and has all necessary supporting documentation before it is submitted to the USDVA.
-The Specialist helps the veteran in any hearing that may be necessary in the prosecution of a claim and assists with appeals.
-The veterans contains the prosecution of a claim and assists with appeals.
+The CVSO, post service officer or veterans benefit representative will also help the veteran complete an application for benefits including helping the veteran to compile any supporting documentation which may be necessary.
+Claims processed by the Tennessee Department of Veteran Affairs Claims Division are assigned to a veterans claims specialist.
+The veterans claims specialist reviews a claim to make certain that it is completed properly and has all necessary supporting documentation before it is submitted to the USDVA.
+The specialist helps the veteran in any hearing that may be necessary in the prosecution of a claim and assists with appeals.
+The veteran is a contact of the contact of the veteran in any hearing that may be necessary in the prosecution of a claim and assists with appeals.

-&lt;sup>8 Tennessee Department of Veterans Affairs, Annual Report 7/1/08-6/20/09, (Nashville: 2009), 6 lbid.
+8 Tennessee Department of Veterans Affairs, Annual Report 7/1/08-6/20/09, (Nashville: 2009), 6

-&lt;sup>9 Ibid.
+9 Ibid.
 8.